Jomonsugi/churn_predictor/README.md

 ### Defining Churn

-Next, we needed to pull dates out of timestamps to  calculate the churn outcome variable.
-Users were identified as having churned if they had not used the ride-share service in the past thirty days.
-This function converts timestamps to date time objects and calculates our churn outcome variable:
+We converted dates into date time objects to calculate the churn outcome variable.
+Users were identified as having churned if they had not used the ride-share service in the past thirty days:

 ```python
 def convert_dates(df):